GEOG0150/f22/src/calendar.md

-The schedule below outlines dates, topics, objectives, and applications (or case studies that we will investigate).
+The schedule below outlines dates, topics, objectives, and materials.
 Most weeks follow a three-part sequence:

 1. introduce concepts,
 2. practice applying the concepts with Google Earth Engine,